trailofbits/necessist/README.md

 - (`*`) Statement `S`'s [weakest precondition] `P` has the same context (e.g., variables in scope) as `S`'s postcondition `Q`, and `P` does not imply `Q`.

-The notion that (`*`) tries to capture is: a statement that affects a subsequently asserted condition.
-In this section, we explain and motivate this choice, and briefly discuss alternatives.
+The notion that (`*`) tries to capture is: a statement that affects a subsequent assertion.
+In this section, we explain and motivate this choice.
 For concision, we focus on statements, but the remarks in this section apply to method calls as well.

+Recall the two kinds of [predicate transformer semantics]: weakest precondition and strongest postcondition.
+With the former, one reasons about the weakest precondition that could hold prior to a statement, given a postcondition that holds after the statement.
+With the latter, one reasons about the strongest postcondition that could hold after a statement, given a precondition that holds prior to the statement.
+Generally speaking, the former is more common (see [Aldrich 2013] for an explanation), and it is the one we use here.

-Consider a test through the lens of [predicate transformer semantics].
+Consider a test through this lens.
 A test is a function with no inputs or outputs.
 Thus, an alternative procedure for determining whether a test passes is the following.
 Starting with `True`, iteratively work backwards through the test's statements, computing the weakest precondition of each.
 If the precondition arrived at for the test's first statement is `True`, then the test passes.
 If the precondition is `False`, the test fails.

 Now, imagine we were to apply this procedure, and consider a statement `S` that violates (`*`).
 We argue that it might not make sense to remove `S`:

-- If `S` adds or removes variables from the scope (e.g., `S` is a declaration), or `S` changes a variable's type, then removing `S` would likely result in a compilation failure.
+**Case 1**: `S` adds or removes variables from the scope (e.g., `S` is a declaration), or `S` changes a variable's type.
+Then removing `S` would likely result in a compilation failure.
 (On top of that, since `S`'s precondition and postcondition have different contexts, it's not clear how to compare them.)

-- If `S`'s precondition is stronger than its postcondition (e.g., `S` an `assert`), then `S` imposes constraints on the environments in which it executes.
+**Case 2**: `S`'s precondition is stronger than its postcondition (e.g., `S` is an assertion).
+Then `S` imposes constraints on the environments in which it executes.
 Put another way, `S` _tests_ something.
-Thus, removing `S` would likely detract from the overarching test's purpose.
+Thus, removing `S` would likely detract from the test's overarching purpose.

 Conversely, consider a statement `S` that satisfies (`*`).
 Here is why it might make sense to remove `S`.
 Think of `S` as _shifting_ the set of valid environments, rather than constraining them.
 More precisely, if `S`'s weakest precondition `P` does not imply `Q`, and if `Q` is satisfiable, the there is an assignment to `P` and `Q`'s free variables that satisfies both `P` and `Q`.
 If such an assignment results from each environment in which `S` is actually executed, then the necessity of `S` is called into question.

-The main utility of (`*`) is in helping to select the statements that Necessist ignores.
-That is, if we imagine a predicate transformer semantics for one of Necessist's supported languages, and a statement `S` in that language, we can ask: would `S` satisfy (`*`)?
-If not, then then Necessist should likely ignore `S`.
+The main utility of (`*`) is in helping to select the functions, macros, and method calls that Necessist ignores.
+Necessist ignores certain of these by default.
+Suppose that, for one of the frameworks, we are considering whether Necessist should ignore some function `foo`.
+If we imagine a predicate transformer semantics for the framework's testing language, we can ask: if statement `S` were a call to `foo`, would `S` satisfy (`*`)?
+If the answer is "no," then Necessist should likely ignore `foo`.

+Consider Rust's `clone` method, for example.
+A call to `clone` can be unnecessary.
+However, if we imagine a predicate transformer semantics for Rust, a call to `clone` is unlikely to satisfy (`*`).
+For this reason, Necessist does not attempt to remove `clone` calls.

-But (`*`) has other nice consequences.
+In addition to helping to select the functions, etc. that Necessist ignores, (`*`) has other nice consequences.
 For example, the rule that the last statement in a test should be ignored follows from (`*`).
-To see this, note the such a statement's postcondition `Q` is always `True`.
+To see this, note that such a statement's postcondition `Q` is always `True`.
 Thus, if the statement doesn't change the context, then its weakest precondition necessarily implies `Q`.

 Having said all this, (`*`) doesn't quite capture what Necessist actually _does_.
-Consider a statement like `x -= 1`.
+Consider a statement like `x -= 1;`.
 Necessist will remove such a statement unconditionally, but (`*`) says maybe Necessist shouldn't.
 Assuming [overflow checks] are enabled, computing this statement's weakest precondition would look something like the following:

 ```
 { Q[(x - 1)/x] ^ x >= 1 }